NcxyZero/altair/.junie/guidelines.md

   stylua .
   ```

-- Use type annotations for function parameters and return values
-- Always specify return types for functions, use `()` for functions that return nothing
+- Use type annotations for function parameters and return values, for example: `local function foo(bar: string): boolean`, use `()` for functions that return nothing
 - Use `any`, `unknown`, or `never` when appropriate for types that can't be determined precisely
 - Type local variables at declaration (except for `game:GetService()` and `require()` calls)
 - Do not use section title comments in code (e.g., "-- Constants", "-- Private functions")